syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic base

-The log axis base can be customized using the [LogarithmicBase]() property of the axis.For example when the logBase is 5, the axis values follows 5<sup>0</sup>,5<sup>1</sup>, 5<sup>2</sup>, 5<sup>3</sup> etc. By default, the base of a logarithmic axis is 10.
-The base can be set to a value that meets your needs.
-The base value should be greater than 1 and it cannot be a decimal number.
-The following code example demonstrates the logarithmic values in the y-axis calculated from base 2.
+The logarithmic axis base can be customized using the [LogarithmicBase]() property of the axis.
+By default, the base value is 10.
+The following code example demonstrates how to customize the base value.

 {% tabs %}